Video captures incident involving ambulance, driver on Schuylkill Expressway

-The video was posted on gfycat.com showing a vehicle traveling closely behind an ambulance, with lights flashing, on I-76 leaving Conshohocken.
+The video showing a vehicle traveling closely behind an ambulance, with lights flashing, on I-76 leaving Conshohocken, Pa. was posted on gfycat.com.

 This video was posted only recently and has already been viewed more than 77,000 times.